Welcome Old Camdenians

 Old Camdenians AGM and Annual Lunch

-The 115th AGM will be held in the Camdenians Hall at the school on Friday 1st November 2024.
-It will be available via Zoom for our members who cannot be there.
-The AGM will be followed by our 97th Annual Lunch under the stewardship of Ann Tennant and her team in the New Hall, at the Beacon High School, Hilldrop Road, N7 0JG.
+The 115th AGM was held in the Camdenians Hall at the school on Friday 1st November 2024.
+It was to be available via Zoom for our members who could not be there, but owing to technical issues this was not possible.
+Members who did log in were able to talk amongst themselves.
+The AGM was followed by our 97th Annual Lunch under the stewardship of Ann Tennant and her team at Beacon High School.

 We do need your support to keep this yearly tradition going.
-So please put it in your diary for Friday 1st November 2024 and if you cannot come donate a seat so our new Old Camdenians at college can attend.
+So please put it in your diary for Friday 31st October 2025 and, if you cannot come, donate a seat so our new Old Camdenians at college can attend.
 The format for the day includes a tour of the school, followed by a reception with drinks, the AGM and then a sit-down meal with friends.
 Also, if you are interested in attending an evening event during the year, such as the quiz night or formal dinner please let us know and we will see if we can organise something for you.
 Use the ‘Contact’ button or drop me an email.
 Ray Rowe